gkorpal/gkorpal.github.io/_pages/book-list.md

 ## Algebraic Number Theory ##

 * **Number Fields** by *Daniel Marcus*: A very good introductory text on algeraic number theory (chapters 2 to 5), where most big proofs are in the form of exercises.
 When I read this book in 2016, it was available only in old typewriter font but fortunately in 2018 Springer released its LaTeX edition!
-An alternative choice would be "Algebraic Theory of Numbers" by Pierre Samuel.
+For supplementary reading, it is worth looking into the [expository articles by Keith Conrad](https://kconrad.math.uconn.edu/blurbs/).
   * **Algebraic number theory and Fermat's last theorem** by *Ian Stewart and David Tall*: It nicely illustrates the calculation of class numbers using examples.
   * **Algebraic Number Theory, a Computational Approach** by *William Stein*: The chapters 2 to 8 complement Marcus' book by providing many examples solved using SageMath.
 It is freely [available online](https://wstein.org/books/ant/).
 * **Algebraic Number Theory** by *Jürgen Neukirch* (translated from German by Norbert Schappacher): A really nice second introduction to algebraic number theory for someone interested in arithmetic geometry.
 This book nicely interlaces algebraic geometry with algebraic number theory.
 It serves the purpose of standard reference.
 I have read parts of Chapter I, II, IV and VII.